pjgeutjens/www-leanfield-io/content/post/on-staggered-learning-mindmaps-and-mnemonics.md

 * S3
 * ...

 Each section is between 30 minutes and several hours in length.
-When starting one of these courses I assume I was not the exception when I would start at chapter 1, go through it completely, move on to chapter 2, then 3 and so on..
+When studying these courses I would start at chapter 1, go through it completely, move on to chapter 2, then 3 and so on..
+I assume this approach was not exceptional.
 Generally speaking each section consisted of theory, perhaps followed by some labs, often finishing with a practice test to see if I remembered what I am supposed to learn.
 I often spent multiple hours of uninterrupted study this way covering one or maybe two subjects, in succession.
 This is illustrated in the table below.

 ![](/images/stacked-learning.png)